hollowc2/BTCBeeper/README.md

 # 🎵 BTCBeeper: Live BTC Audio & Visual Tape

 BTCBeeper is a real-time Bitcoin (BTC/USD) trade visualizer and audio generator.
 It streams live trades from Coinbase, displays rich statistics, and generates Geiger-counter-style audio feedback based on trading activity.
-Choose from a modern web UI, a terminal-based CLI, or imagine a physical device for the ultimate retro experience.
+Choose from a modern web UI, or a terminal-based CLI.

 ---